Robert Hazard

-Biography
+Robert Hazard (né Rimato; August 21, 1948 – August 5, 2008) was an American rock musician from Philadelphia.

-Early life and studies
+Early life

-Robert Hazard was born in August 21, 1948 in Philadelphia, Pennsylvania, the son of an opera singer.
-He grew up in Springfield Township, Pennsylvania and graduated from Springfield High School in 1966.
+Robert Hazard was born on August 21, 1948, in Philadelphia, the son of an opera singer who was a tenor for the Philadelphia Opera Company and also owned a jewelry shop.
+He grew up in Springfield Township, Pennsylvania, and graduated from Springfield High School in 1966.
+His older sister introduced him to some of his greatest influences such as Elvis Presley, Gene Vincent and Carl Perkins.

-Music career and genres developed
+Career

 Kurt Loder profiled him in a 1981 Rolling Stone article, describing Hazard as a musician "...who started out as a Dylan-era folkie, then spent eight years singing country & western.
 'I just love country music', he explains, which of course explains nothing, least of all the two years he subsequently spent with a reggae band... or his current electro-pop approach, which owes little to any of the above."